Scroll Down for more

 1. PROVIDE an immersive and interactive learning environment and community through which students will acquire a thorough and guided experience in the study, analysis and interpretation on one of most seminal and authoritative classical texts every written on the subject of Islamic History - Ibn Khaldun’s al-Muqaddima.

-2. EQUIP students to cultivate adequate and life-long comprehension skills, critical competencies and proficiency in applying proper the modes and methods for learning and unpacking Islamic History as outlined in the principles of classical Islamic Historiography.
+2. EQUIP students to cultivate adequate and life-long comprehension skills, critical competencies and proficiency in applying the proper mode and methods for learning and unpacking Islamic History as outlined in the principles of classical Islamic Historiography.

 3. OFFER students a wealth of knowledge and insights pertaining to the earliest developments in Islamic History, Historiographers and Chroniclers, up until the medieval age.
 Students will acquire knowledge of seminal and authoritative authors and texts in classical Islamic History and its sciences.